(following the recommended conditions of the German Association of Machine and Plant Builders (VDMA) e.V.)

 1. Notwithstanding the overriding provisions of any separately concluded confidentiality agreement, the following shall apply: The purchaser shall not disclose any confidential information (including business secrets), which it learns in connection with this contract and its performance, to any third parties.
 Confidential information in this context is information which is marked as confidential or the confidentiality of which is evident from the circumstances, irrespective of whether it has been communicated in written, electronic, embodied or oral form, including, but not limited to, technical specifications of the delivery items, information on the supplier’s business partners and contents of the supplier’s research and development.

 2. Confidential information, as defined by this clause, does not include information that

 a. was obvious or known to the purchaser at the time of transmission or has subsequently become so;

 b. has been made available to the purchaser by third parties without any breach of law or

 c. was developed by the purchaser themselves without the use of confidential information.

-- If the purchaser breaches its obligations under subsections (1) and (2), it shall owe a contractual penalty to be determined by the Supplier at its reasonable discretion, the appropriateness of which shall be reviewed by the competent regional court in the event of a dispute, unless it is not responsible for the breach of duty.
+5. If the purchaser breaches its obligations under subsections (1) and (2), it shall owe a contractual penalty to be determined by the supplier at its reasonable discretion, the appropriateness of which shall be reviewed by the competent regional court in the event of a dispute, unless it is not responsible for the breach of duty.

-- German law applies with the exception of the UN Convention on Contracts for the International Sale of Goods of 11.04.1980
+1. German law applies except for the UN Convention on the International Sale of Goods of 11.04.1980.